 The ICANN Board would be asked to nominate between one and three members to participate in the ICA.

-The ICANN President and CEO would be invited to participate in meetings of the ICA, along with up to two ICANN staff members chosen through some open method involving ICANN staff.
+The ICANN President and CEO would be invited to participate in meetings of the ICA, along with up to two ICANN staff members selected by the President and CEO.

 Any ICANN participant or member of the public will be able to subscribe to the email list, or attend virtual sessions of the ICA.

+If and when new community structures (SOs or ACs) are established and reflected in the ICANN bylaws, they would be incorporated into the ICA.

 The CCWG-Accountability believes that the establishment of this body will help ensure that the use of the accountability powers set out in this report are done in a way that is of benefit to the whole ICANN community, and will help support and sustain cross-community dialogue and discussion not only on accountability matters, but more broadly.